ergo-services/ergo/docs/basics/meta-process.md

 `Terminate()` runs during shutdown regardless of how termination occurred.
 Close resources, flush buffers, clean up.
 Do not block or panic here.

 `HandleInspect()` returns diagnostic information as string key-value pairs.
 Used by monitoring tools.
+Inspect requests are sent to the system queue (high priority) and processed before regular messages.
+You can inspect meta processes from within a process context using `process.InspectMeta(alias)` or directly from the node using `node.InspectMeta(alias)`.
+Both methods only work for local meta processes (same node).

 ## Three States